jasongoossens/jasongoossens/README.md

 - add all projects to Github (with back-ends) and host them
 - make my portfolio site impress (cause it's a bit bland right now...)
 - add interesting (and worthwhile) projects (anyone can make and upload a tutorial)
-- expand my knowledge of C#, Node, and React
+- expand my knowledge of C# and Node

 <!--
 **jasongoossens/jasongoossens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.